 NFL security officers are individual contractors and private investigators.
 They are most often affiliated with a local private investigative or security firm.
 In some instances, these firms may be comprised of a group of local police officers who contract their services out in their free time.

 NFL security agents do not receive a salary or benefits.
 Instead, they are paid an hourly rate.
 These rates are set by the individual contractor and are agreed to by the team.
 Rates for NFL security contractors can be $50 per hour or more, depending on the services provided.

-Working as a security agent for NFL players or teams can certainly be fun and rewarding, and may offer a lot of opportunities you might not otherwise get, such as going to the Super Bowl or being on the sidelines with your favorite team.
+Working as a security agent for NFL players or teams can certainly be fun and rewarding.
+It may offer a lot of opportunities you might not otherwise get, such as going to the Super Bowl or being on the sidelines with your favorite team.

 At the same time, though, it's a job, not a vacation.
 Long hours and travel may be involved.
 Additionally, because services are contracted out, you will likely need other sources of income or another job.
 Working as a security professional for the NFL may very well be an excellent source of supplemental income for those already working in criminal justice careers.